 Sometime after the main growing season each year, your Oxalis may start to look a little droopy.
 The leaves may stop opening up during the daytime.

 At this point, it is time to give your triangularis a rest.
 I would recommend to stop watering at this point and let the leaves completely dry up.
-Then cut the leaves off and place it in a cool, dark location (above freezing) and let it rest for 3-4 weeks.
+Then cut the leaves off and place it in a cool, dark location (above freezing) and let it rest for 3-4 weeks, or even up to 6 weeks.
 Do not water during this time period.

-After about a month or so, bring the plant back to a sunny indoor window and start watering lightly.
+At the end of the dormancy period, bring your plant out of hibernation and back to a sunny indoor window, and start watering lightly.
 When you see signs of growth, you can water a bit more.
 Until you see new growth though, don’t add too much water.

 Keep it on the drier side until growth starts to pick up, but don’t ignore watering.

 Or if you’d like to make more plants, this is also a good time to divide the tubers and make as many new pots as you’d like.
-After the 3-4 week resting period, you can divide your tubers to your liking.
+After the dormancy period, you can divide your tubers to your liking.